In this tutorial we’ll cover all the basics for designing for laser cutting in Inkscape.

 Before you begin

-As you are designing, I recommend periodically viewing your document in the Outline display mode.
+As you are designing, we recommend periodically viewing your document in the Outline display mode.
 This will make it easier to find empty objects and stray points.

-Avoid sharp angles and details smaller objects.
-Details and small features should never be smaller than the laser beam width (.008″-.010″).
-Again, using material thickness as a minimum size for details would be a good rule of thumb.
+Avoid sharp angles and extreme detail in smaller objects.
+Details and small features should never be smaller than the laser beam width (.008″-.015″).
+Again, using material thickness as a minimum size for details is a good rule of thumb.

 Be sure that none of your objects have open contours or non-continuous geometry.
 In other words, all shapes should have a fully connected outline.
 An easy way to find these openings is to view your design in Outline display mode.

-If you do find open contours you can join or close the nodes.
-To do this, use the Use the Edit paths by nodes tool (F2).
-The nodes are the gray boxes you see around the outline of your object.
+If you do find open contours, you should join or close the nodes.
+To do this, use the “edit paths by nodes” tool (F2 or N.) The nodes are the gray boxes you see around the outline of your object.
 Select the two nodes you want to join.
 They will turn blue when they are selected.

-Click the Join selected endpoints with a new segment button.
+Click the “join selected endpoints with a new segment” button that appears in the top left corner when you have two endpoints selected.
 This will connect your nodes and close your contour.

-Be on the look out for multiple shapes overlapping each other.
+Finally, you should be on the lookout for multiple shapes overlapping each other.
 When you find these, use the Boolean Operations in the Path menu to combine or exclude your objects.
-You will use the Union, Division, and Exclusion tools often while designing.
+You will use the Union, Division, and Exclusion tools often while designing for laser cutting in Inkscape.

 Cleaning up your file

-Before you export your file to upload to us, be sure to remove everything that is not to be cut.
+Before you export your file to upload to us, be sure to remove everything that you do not want cut.
 Move your main objects slightly and then view your document in Outline display mode.
-You will quickly see any empty or duplicate objects.
+You will quickly see any empty or duplicate objects that may be leftover from previous functions.

 Exporting your design

 We’ve set everything up on our end to make exporting and uploading as painless as possible.
-All we ask is that you save your files in DXF format.
-I would suggest making sure both the ROBO-Master spline and LWPOLYLINE boxes are checked and your units are set to inches.
+All we ask is that you save your files in .eps format, which you can do by clicking “Save As” (CTRL+Shift+S) and scrolling down to “Encapsulated PostScript” (.eps) in the pop-up.
+And you’re all ready to go!